grigy/grigy.com/source/_posts/2012-01-28-why-i-write.markdown

 ### I want to get followers
 I would like to be famous.
 Not kind of star-famous.
 Simply get like-minded people to read my blog regularly.
 Why do I need this?
 Come on, you know why.
 Read the about page again, I'm bootstraping my startups.

-And I belive if I post interesting and quality contnet regularly I may have a chance to get my followers.
+And I belive if I post interesting and quality content regularly I may have a chance to get my followers.